johndehavilland/mainblog/content/posts/2025-07-01-from-prompts-to-agents.md

 ---
-title: From Prompts to Agents: Understanding the 4 Levels of AI Workflows
+title: From Prompts to Agents - Understanding the 4 Levels of AI Workflows
 tags:
 date: '2025-07-01'
 draft: 'false'